- Where do you get your leather?

 Can I see Billie Marie products in person?

-If you are local to the bay area or in town visiting, you can email us at email@example.com to schedule an appointment to come by our workshop to see items in person.
-You can also schedule a zoom shopping session with Lake to see any items and ask questions.
+If you are local to the bay area or in town visiting, you can email us at email@example.com or text us at (415)735-5245 to schedule an appointment to come by our workshop.
+You can also schedule a zoom shopping session with Lake to see items virtually and ask questions.

 How long has the owner been doing leather work and what is her training?